 During his first four seasons at St Kilda from 2012 to 2015 Ross was a fringe player, splitting his time between playing for the Saints in the AFL and representing their VFL affiliate club Sandringham.
 Ross played a total of 37 AFL games during his first four seasons with his most games in a season being 13 in each of the 2013 and 2014 seasons.
 A severe hamstring injury suffered during the 2015 pre-season had a detrimental effect on Ross’ 2015 season, however after being dropped in Round 16 he returned to AFL level in Round 19 and has gone on to play 92 of a possible 93 games for St Kilda from that point onwards.

 During 2019 left-footer Ross played all 22 games for St Kilda, averaging 85.5% game-time, 14.7 kicks, 11.3 handballs, 3.8 marks, 4.1 tackles, and 4.5 inside 50s per game with a disposal efficiency of 72.8%.
-Ross led the Saints for total disposals, handballs, clearances, inside 50s, contested possessions and uncontested possessions, he ranked second for kicks and tackles and equal fourth for goal assists.
+Ross led the Saints for total disposals, kicks and inside 50s, he ranked second for handballs, uncontested possessions and tackles, third for clearances, equal fourth for goal assists and fifth for contested possessions.
+During 2019 Ross ranked seventh in the AFL for handballs received.

 In his acceptance speech for winning the 2019 Trevor Barker Award Seb said “I sort of expected to be standing behind the big fella (Rowan Marshall) tonight so I haven’t got a whole lot to say but I’d like to start by thanking my beautiful fiancé Marnie and daughter Charlotte.
 It’s probably been the best year of my life to date off the field, welcoming my daughter in December and the support they’ve been able to give me and Marnie putting the hard yards in at home to allow me to get to training early and prepare for games each week, I love her dearly and love the support she gives me.”
 Later in his acceptance speech Ross said “A fella who is not here tonight but been the coach for the majority of my career, Richo had a massive influence on me as a young fella and I’d like to thank him for everything he gave to myself and gave to all the young fella’s and the footy club as a whole.
 He is a great man and I wish him well even though he has gone to Melbourne.
 Following on from that Ratts, well done on the gig mate.
 We sent a text when we heard the news and the boys are pumped.
 Already we love playing under you and we really look forward to what you are going to bring for the next three years.
 Fitness staff, played 22 games this year, couldn’t do it without your help and the high performance team being able to fit in around my schedule with a young family and get me on the massage table.”